lucasfernandes/PhotoGrid/README.md

 # PhotoGrid

-PhotoGrid is a simple app to take your best photos organized. <br/>
+PhotoGrid is a simple app to let your best photos organized. <br/>
 You can check your prefered photos like favorites also.

 ## Features